arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     that is used to filter roles.
 Only roles that do not match the regular expression are used.

-  - `--ldap.roles-transformation` can be used to sepcify a regular expression and replacement text as `/re/text/`.
+  - `--ldap.roles-transformation` can be used to specify a regular expression and replacement text as `/re/text/`.
 This regular expression is applied to the role name found.
 This is especially useful in the roles-search variant to extract the real role name